 The many massive layers of water beneath the wavy surface of an ocean are considered deep ocean layers, and an estimated 90 percent of an ocean is deep water.
-Different forces combine to cause deep ocean water to generate currents that flow around the globe with a specific circulation pattern.
+Different forces combine to cause that water to generate deep ocean currents that flow around the globe with a specific circulation pattern.

 Where They Occur